TJU-DRL-LAB/self-supervised-rl/README.md

 In recent years, **Self-supervised Learning** (SSL) prevails in CV and NLP, boosting great advances in unsupervised pre-training, large model and etc.
 In most cases mentioned above, the main idea of SSL is to **learn good representation without supervisions**, which is often done by optimizing various pretext tasks (i.e., auxiliary tasks), e.g., reconstruction, prediction and contrast.
-Now, we focus on the representations in RL, seeking for an answer to the question above - **"how to properly consider learn/use representations for RL"**.
+Now, we focus on the representations in RL, seeking for an answer to the question above - **"how to properly learn/use representations for RL"**.

 Among possible representations in RL, state representation is one major branch.
 The researches on state representation dates back to heuristic representations in linear approximation, state abstraction theories & methods in the early 21th century (actually even earlier).
-New advances on state representation are also emerging in recent years, mainly to deal with high-dimensional states (or observations), e.g., image inputs.
+New advances on state representation are also emerging in recent years, mainly to devise performant algorithms when dealing with high-dimensional states (or observations), e.g., image inputs, and to reveal the intricate but intriguing theories of learning dynamics of representation and RL functions.

+### Key Problems

 In our framework, we focus on three key questions:
 - **What should a good representation for RL be?**